FernandoBeltrann/FSND/build_basic_app.md

 `response.headers.add('Access-Control-Allow-Headers', 'Content-Type, Authorization')`: state that 2 things will be allowed, in the header we will allow content and authorization.

 `response.headers.add('Access-Control-Allow-Methods', 'GET, POST, PATCH, DELETE, OPTIONS')`: states what methods you plan to allow.

+`@cross_origin()`: when we add this it will apply the CORS to only the methods that have this instruction